 And then it's quite a ramble about a bunch of nonsense.

-But I think I needed to play it.
+But I think I needed to play.

 It's two and a half minutes long.

-And I don't want any offensive violence, but I see a lot of talk online, people saying, time to dust off the muskets.
+And I don't want the offensive violence, but I see a lot of talk online.

-Here's the issue, existentially.
+Here's the issue: existentially.

 And I'll get to these clips of the big news.

-You cannot come with experimental dangerous vaccines, whether they'd be safe or not.
+Under common law, under common sense, you cannot come with experimental dangerous vaccines, whether they be safe or not.

 And they're not, they're deadly, and it's obviously the takeover.